LoopKit/loopdocs/docs/browser/secrets.md

         * <code>TEAMID</code> must be 10 characters
         * Avoid typing an&nbsp;<span class="loop-biggest">`8`</span>&nbsp;when it should be a&nbsp;<span class="loop-biggest">`B`</span>

-### :material-dots-triangle: Substep 2.2 for Step 2

-> Next section, Generate `API Key`, is :material-dots-triangle: Substep 2 out of 5 for Step 2.

 ### Generate `API Key`